Irritator: History of research

 The holotype of Irritator was excavated from a chalk concretion containing the rear of a large skull with lower jaws near the town of Santana do Cariri in northeastern Brazil.
-This fossil was acquired by dealers who sold it to Rupert Wild of the State Museum of Natural History Stuttgart, Germany.
+This fossil was acquired by fossil traffickers and taken to the State Museum of Natural History in Stuttgart, Germany.
 At the time it was assumed to be the skull of a giant basal pterosaur, or flying reptile, since the Chapada do Araripe region is famous for its copious pterosaur finds, and the German museum often bought such pieces.
 As it promised to be a unique discovery of singular importance, German and British pterosaur experts were contacted to study the exemplar.
 A paper describing it as a pterosaur had already been submitted for publication when the authors, German paleontologist Eberhard Frey and British paleontologist David Martill, were disabused of this notion by the peer reviewers, who suggested the fossil belonged to a theropod dinosaur.

-The skull was flattened somewhat sideways and, as is common with fossils, was partly crushed.
-The right side was well-preserved, while the left was extensively damaged during collection.
+The skull was flattened sideways somewhat and, as is common with fossils, was partly crushed.
+The right side was well preserved, while the left was extensively damaged during collection.
 Some of the skull's hindmost upper surface had eroded, and the lower jaw lacked its front end, both owing to breakage during fossilization.
 Parts of the specimen were also cracked due to being part of a septarian concretion.
 The tip of the upper jaw was also missing.
 Since there were no signs of erosion, it had most probably broken off during or after the fossil's collection.
 Evident corrosion on certain bones indicates acid preparation had been attempted.
 A vertical fracture was present across the middle of the skull, which had apparently been sealed with car body filler.
 In hopes of making it look more complete and valuable, the fossil traders had severely obscured the skull beneath plaster; a widespread practice among local collectors in the Chapada do Araripe, especially on fish fossils.
 The buyers were unaware of the modifications to the specimen until it was sent to universities in the United Kingdom for CT scan imaging.
 This revealed the collectors had tried to reconstruct the skull by grafting parts of the maxilla (main upper jaw bone) onto the front of the rostrum (snout).
 The skull (designated SMNS 58022) became the holotype specimen of the new genus and species Irritator challengeri in February 1996, when it was first scientifically described by paleontologists David M. Martill, Arthur R.I.
 Cruickshank, Eberhard Frey, Philip G. Small and Maria Clarke.
 In this paper, Martill and his team wrote that the generic name Irritator came "from irritation, the feeling the authors felt (understated here) when discovering that the snout had been artificially elongated."
 The type species, Irritator challengeri, was named after Professor Challenger, a character in Arthur Conan Doyle's novels, specifically The Lost World.
 Two years earlier, Frey and Martill had named a new pterosaur species from the Crato Formation Arthurdactylus conandoylei, after the novelist himself.